josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 You're never going to win the checklist game.
 Somebody else will always have a longer, more impressive list.
 So don't compete purely on that level.

-Go beyond checking technical boxes.
-What _else_ do you bring to the table?

 <CalloutPlusQuote>

-Companies can't just hire your knowledge or skills; they have to hire _you_.
+Companies can't just hire your knowledge or skills anyway; they have to hire _you_.
 So show who you are and what value you bring to the table beyond just your bona fides.

 </CalloutPlusQuote>